 Image: ABOUT 2018 expanded

 A+BOUT 2017 catalogues the very best work produced by our students throughout 2017.
-The catalogue has been published online and includes the work of award winning students and those who exhibited at PaperSpace, the School’s annual student exhibition.
+The catalogue has been published online and includes the work of award winning students and those who exhibited at PaperSpace, the School’s student exhibition.

 A+BOUT 2016 highlights and displays the diversity of student work, as well as offers a singular interpretation and categorization of the projects.

 A+BOUT 2016 identifies four distinct categories as the elemental and fundamental components of the built environment including Forum (place), Cogitatum (deliberation, thoughts and reflections), Terranum (earth, land and country) and Tignum (building materials, posts, beam and floor).
 A+BOUT 2016 presents the curated selection of projects from the School, according to the presence and relevance of each of these four categories in their conception and design.